/ HALion Developer Resource / HALion Script / Diving Deeper /

 When calling defineParameter with several arguments, the arguments are matched by their position and the associated values are passed on to the function.
 For this reason, the arguments of defineParameter must match the exact order and position when calling the function.
 Alternatively, you can set the arguments with the keys and values of a table.
 This method of passing arguments and values to a function is called named arguments.

-Named arguments have the advantage that they can be set in any order you want and that optional or additional arguments can be left out without destroying the predefined order and position of the arguments to that function.
+Named arguments have the advantage that they can be set in any order and that optional or additional arguments can be left out without destroying the predefined order and position of the arguments of that function.
 The following example shows the parameters from Example 2 created with named arguments.

 Example 5